Alrysc/onb_docs/docs/onb_overview/enums/hit.md

 games often strip this flag when hit.

 While an Entity is intangible because of this flag, we say that they are "flashing".
-The duration of this is 120 frames.
+The default duration is 120 frames, but can use custom durations.

 While flashing, an Entity is intangible.
 Attacks will not make collision unless they have the `Hit.Pierce` flag.
 If they don't collide, the attack's `collision_func` will